DiegoCivi/merkle-tree/README.md

 The purpose of this project is to learn about the Merkle Tree, a widely used structure in distributed systems for data verification, while implementing it.

+# What?

+A Merkle Tree is a tree in which every leaf is a hash.
+Then, every node that is not a leaf is a hash of the concatenation of its child nodes.
+From this structure we get efficient and secure verification of large pieces of data.
+The use of this data structure is really broad and can be used on the cryptography world or in Peer to Peer protocols like BitTorrent.

 # How?

 To run the main program you must run: